- On the page (jump to):

-Learn how to use the Azure Management Portal to select and install a Linux virtual machine from the gallery, how to connect to the virtual machine using SSH or PuTTY, and how to install MongoDB on the virtual machine.
+Learn how to use the Azure Management Portal to select and install a Linux virtual machine from the marketplace, how to connect to the virtual machine using SSH or PuTTY, and how to install MongoDB on the virtual machine.

 The Azure Command-Line Tools for Mac and Linux are a set of command-line tools for deploying and managing Azure services.
-Use the command-line tools to create and manage web sites and virtual machines in Azure.
+Use the command-line tools to create and manage websites and virtual machines in Azure.

 PowerShell for Azure provides a command-line environment for developing and deploying applications for Azure through a Windows PowerShell cmdlets.
 This guide describes how to use Windows PowerShell cmdlets to create, test, deploy, and manage Azure Services.